The Importance of Seeking

 Although each accident is unique depending on the nature of the crash, there are some common injuries that many victims sustain in auto collisions.
 Details such as who was wearing a seatbelt, what side of the car was hit, what speed the cars were going, and whether the car had airbags all contribute to different types of injuries.

 It is also common to see cuts and scrapes, either from slamming into objects upon impact or when items in the car become projectiles and hit the passengers.
 Head injuries are quite frequent as the accident causes your head to move quickly and potentially hit a door or window.
-A head injury can mean strains in the neck but can also result in a brain injury like a concussion.
-Lastly, injuries to the chest, arms, and legs are often seen in car accidents.
+A head injury can mean strains in the neck but can also result in a brain injury like a concussion or brain damage.
+Lastly, injuries to the chest, arms, and legs are seen in car accidents.
 The impact with dashboards or seat belts can cause broken ribs, and because your arms and legs are unrestrained when riding in a car, they can be thrown against doors and windows upon impact.

-Reasons to Seek Immediate Medical Attention
+Reasons to Seek Immediate

 Your Own Heath